Satyamedicharla/Three-Tier-Python-Web-Application/README.md

 ## Key Features

 - **Python Development:** Learn to develop a web application using Python.
-- **Local Testing:** Understand how to test the application in a local environment.
 - **Google Compute Engine Deployment:** Deploy the application onto Google Compute Engine effortlessly.
 - **Perfect for Beginners:** Ideal for newcomers to Python programming and the Google Cloud platform.